Available for Lead UX & Product Designer roles · London

 Kim Sum Studio · London

-• End-to-end UX/UI design for start-ups and scale-ups across Life Sciences, EdTech, Hospitality, and AI
+• End-to-end UX/UI design for start-ups and scale-ups across Life Sciences, EdTech and Architecture.
+Originally founded as a graphic design, illustration and branding consultancy before transitioning to UX in 2018

 Mar 2017 — Jul 2018